 You are a creative producer (someone who facilitates and runs creative processes, an arts organisation or events) who wants to further develop your skills and producer models.
 If you’re wondering whether or not you’re a creative producer then you almost certainly are!

 You want to form new connections and community, and meet potential new collaborators

 Are there any requirements or criteria that I have to meet?

 - You must be based in the Canberra diaspora (if you live over the NSW border but your practice is based in Canberra, that is ok!)

 - You must be over 18.

-- You must be able to commit to attending fortnightly workshops on Monday evenings somewhere close to the CBD, as well as a fortnightly one-on-one meeting with producers at a time that we work out together.
+- You must be able to commit to attending fortnightly workshops on Monday evenings somewhere close to the CBD, as well as a fortnightly meeting with producers at a time that we work out together.

 - You must apply as an individual.

 - You have some availability throughout September, when we will show any work that requires a public outcome.